pezzolabs/pezzo/README.md

 git clone git@github.com:pezzolabs/pezzo.git
 ```

-Next, make sure you configure the create a `.env.local` file at the root of your repository and fill in your OpenAI API key.
-You can find an example at [.env.example](.env.example).

 ## 🐳 Option 1: Running Pezzo via Docker Compose

 This is a straightforward way to run Pezzo and start using it.